snowplow/snowplow.github.io/docs/sources/trackers/google-tag-manager/settings-template/index.md

 #### Encode Into Base64

 This setting allows you to encode the payload into Base64 before sending it to the collector.
-This should almost always be enabled, as it reduces the size of the payload.
+If you are using the `GET` method for sending events to the collector, it is recommended to enable this setting, as it will help prevent issues with special characters in the payload.
+Otherwise, it is recommended to leave this setting disabled to reduce the payload size.

 #### Connection Timeout